-Due to extreme winter road conditions, PennDOT is temporarily reducing the speed limit on several roadways in the region.
+Due to the winter storm gripping the region, PennDOT is temporarily reducing the speed limit on several roadways in the region.

-PennDOT is urging motorists to avoid unnecessary travel but those who must head out will see speeds reduced to 45 mph on the following highways:
+PennDOT is urging motorists to avoid unnecessary travel but those who must head out will see speeds reduced to 45 mph on the following limited access highways:

-Although PennDOT crews have been treating roadways, the department’s primary goal is to keep roads passable, not completely free of ice and snow.
+Although PennDOT has crews treating roadways around the clock, the department’s primary goal is to keep roads passable, not completely free of ice and snow.
 PennDOT will continue to treat roadways throughout the storm until precipitation stops and roads are clear.

 PennDOT reminds motorists to pack an emergency kit for their vehicles.
 A basic kit should include non-perishable food, water, blanket, small shovel and warm clothes.
 When preparing an emergency kit, motorists should take into account special needs of passengers such as baby food, pet supplies or medications and pack accordingly.